awsdocs/amazon-route53-docs/doc_source/domain-register.md

    For all TLDs, you'll receive an email when your domain registration has been approved\.
 To determine the current status of your request, see [Viewing the Status of a Domain Registration](domain-view-status.md)\.

-1. When domain registration is complete, your next step depends on whether you want to use Amazon Route 53 or another DNS service as the DNS service for the domain:
+1. When domain registration is complete, your next step depends on whether you want to use Route 53 or another DNS service as the DNS service for the domain:

-   + **Amazon Route 53** – In the hosted zone that Amazon Route 53 created when you registered the domain, create resource record sets to tell Amazon Route 53 how you want to route traffic for the domain and subdomains\.
+   + **Route 53** – In the hosted zone that Route 53 created when you registered the domain, create records to tell Route 53 how you want to route traffic for the domain and subdomains\.

-     For example, when someone enters your domain name in a browser and that query is forwarded to Amazon Route 53, do you want Amazon Route 53 to respond to the query with the IP address of a web server in your data center or with the name of an ELB load balancer?
+     For example, when someone enters your domain name in a browser and that query is forwarded to Route 53, do you want Route 53 to respond to the query with the IP address of a web server in your data center or with the name of an ELB load balancer?

-     For more information, see [Working with Resource Record Sets](rrsets-working-with.md)\.
+     For more information, see [Working with Records](rrsets-working-with.md)\.
 **Important**
-If you create resource record sets in a hosted zone other than the one that Amazon Route 53 creates automatically, you must update the name servers for the domain to use the name servers for the new hosted zone\.
+If you create records in a hosted zone other than the one that Route 53 creates automatically, you must update the name servers for the domain to use the name servers for the new hosted zone\.

    + **Another DNS service** – Configure your new domain to route DNS queries to the other DNS service\.
 Perform the procedure [To update the name servers for your domain when you want to use another DNS service](#domain-register-other-dns-service-procedure)\.